RestKit/RestKit/Docs/Object Mapping.md

 [[RKObjectManager sharedManager].mappingProvider addObjectMapping:articleMapping];
 ```

-Rather than leveraging `setObjectMapping:forKeyPath:`, we have invoked `addObjectMapping:`.
+Rather than leveraging `setMapping:forKeyPath:`, we have invoked `addObjectMapping:`.
 This method essentially adds a retained reference
 to the mapping provider so that we can easily get the mapping back later when we need it via `objectMappingForClass:`.
 Let's take a look at how
 we'd load this array of `Article` objects: